Toei Fushigi Comedy Series

 The Toei Fushigi Comedy Series (東映不思議コメディーシリーズ, Tōei Fushigi Komedī Shirīzu) is a series of Japanese tokusatsu programs which was produced by Toei Company and was aired by Fuji TV from 9:00 am to 9:30 am on Sunday.

 Features

-This series is known as various superheroes similar to the Kamen Rider, Super Sentai, and Metal Hero Series.
-However, these shows mainly focus on cute robots similar to Robocon, cute and unusual creatures, masked individuals who get tracked down by school children, and magical girls.
+This series is known as various superheroes similar to the Kamen Rider Series, Super Sentai Series, & Metal Hero Series.
+However, these shows mainly focus on cute robots similar to Robocon, cute & unusual creatures, masked individuals who get tracked down by school children, and magical girls.

 Each one is supposed to invoke mysterious humor; hence the name fushigi, which means "mystery" in Japanese.
 This series of programs was shown throughout the 1980s and ended in the early 1990s.
-All these programs were created by Shotaro Ishinomori, creator of the Kamen Rider, Super Sentai and Robocon series of manga and tokusatsu, as well as many other Toei Superheroes.
+All these programs were created by Shotaro Ishinomori, creator of the Kamen Rider, Super Sentai & Robocon series of manga and tokusatsu, as well as many other Toei Superheroes.

 This series is divided into three subcategories: